RT-Thread/rt-thread/bsp/stm32/stm32f103-blue-pill/applications/arduino_pinout/README.md

 ## 1 RTduino - Arduino Ecosystem Compatibility Layer for RT-Thread

-STM32 Blue Pill board has support [RTduino](https://github.com/RTduino/RTduino), a.k.a Arduino Ecosystem Compatibility Layer for RT-Thread.
+STM32 Blue Pill board has support [RTduino](https://github.com/RTduino/RTduino).
 Users can use Arduino APIs, third party libraries and programming method to program on Blue Pill board.

 ### 1.1 How to Enable RTduino